 Content is from the site's 2011 archived pages as well as from outside sources.

 Kevin James stars in Zookeeper this summer!
 The animals at one particular zoo decide to break their code of silence in order to help their lovable zookeeper gain the attention of one particular woman.

 Must Be Said: A lot of people claim to know Kevin James and there are a lot of guys named Kevin James, a real lot.
 Do a search in Google!
 When he learned this he started using the name Utl Monomi for a brief time online to break away from the commonness of name.
 Started out great because the name was so unique that anyone who searched it immediately found him, no doubles on that name.
 But one day the search showed a shocking result - Utl had been arrested on multiple fraud counts.
 Clicking the result he found a story in the Cinderville Inquirer about someone named Utl with a different last name who had created a ponzi fraud targeting transit workers.
 Although any careful reading would show this was not Utl Monomi it still bothered him that his name was being used in this way by Google.
 He tried to contact Google, hired an assistant to contact the paper and the writer.
 When none of this worked, he found a team that specialized in removing unwanted search results from Google using search engine optimization in a cool new way.
 By optimizing other sites to rise in the search, the problem result is pushed down.
+In this way they could effectively remove Google results.
 Kevin agonized over whether or not to hire them to clean up Utl's search results.
 He wouldn't tell me either way even though I asked him directly about it.
 And I just looked, Utl is nowhere to be found but Kevin James is everywhere.
 Robert Cambridge Johnson

 Thursday, 29 September 2011 / seemovienow.blogspot.com/